Back to Colorado

 Passed [*]

-• Reduces a numerical limit from twenty to fifteen
+• Reduces a specific time limit mentioned in the bill from twenty days to fifteen days.

 Bill History